mierdev/codemon/README.md

 # A JRPG battle game with a coding theme

 Compete in pokémon inspired battles to find out which is the strongest programming language.
-Compete in one of the competitions to earn a shiny coin.
+Enter one of the competitions to earn a shiny coin.
 There is also a special competition to settle a fierce rivalry once and for all!

 > PS if you hang around the Boot.dev Discord server, you might recognize a lot of the opponents 👀